Tools4everBV/HelloID-Conn-Prov-Target-SaltoSpace/README.md

      - If necessary, an SQL-only user can be used, though it offers lower security.

 3. **Salto Import Job**:
    - **Configuration**: The Salto import job needs to be set up.
 For detailed configuration steps, refer to the Salto Systems support guide: [Salto Import Job Setup](https://support.saltosystems.com/space/user-guide/operator/tools/creating-scheduled-jobs/#automatic-database-table-synchronization).
+At mapping configuration use the same sequence as used in ([createStagingDBTable.sql](/assets/createStagingDBTable.sql))

 4. **HelloID Concurrent Sessions**:
    - **Session Limit**: Set the maximum number of concurrent sessions in HelloID to 1.
 Exceeding this limit can cause unexpected issues, such as permissions being overwritten or not properly assigned.